matthew-alexander/Lane_Detection/README.md

 #### 4. Have lane line pixels been identified in the rectified image and fit with a polynomial?

-I created a function called `create_lane_lines()` that takes an image (or a frame of video) and returns an image with extrapolated lane lines.
-The steps this function takes are as follows:
+Starting around cde block 10, I created a process (later combined in a function called `create_lane_lines()`)  that takes an image (or a frame of video) and returns an image with extrapolated lane lines.
+The steps of this function takes are as follows:

 1. Processes the original image (with gradients and color thresholds) to create a binary image.
 2. Masks the image with a "region of interest".
 3. Warps the image to create a top-down view.